Murighiol

+The commune lies in the southeastern part of the county, on the southern side of the Danube Delta.
+It covers an area of 804.49 km2, bordered to the north by the Sfântu Gheorghe branch of the Danube, Lake Razelm to the west, and the Black Sea to the south.

-At the 2011 census, 94.6% of the inhabitants were Romanians, 4.5% Ukrainians and 0.4% Turks.
+At the 2011 census, 94.6% of the inhabitants were Romanians, 4.5% Ukrainians, and 0.4% Turks.

 The commune's name is of Turkish origin: moru ("violet") and göl ("lake") compounded to mean "violet lake".

 The archaeological site of Halmyris is located near the village of Murighiol.
 Halmyris was a Roman legionary fort from the 1st–4th centuries CE.
 It is currently under excavation.